juji-io/datalevin/doc/query.md

 ### Choose join methods on the fly

-Instead of deciding join method during planning, we use a cost model that only depends on cardinality, and postpone the decision on join method until right before executing a join, so join method is chosen using real
+Instead of deciding join method during planning, we postpone the decision on join method until right before executing a join, so join method is chosen using real cardinality: for small intermediate result size, choose nested loop join;
-cardinality: for small intermediate result size, choose nested loop join; if the intermediate results are already sorted on join attribute, choose merge join;
-hash join as the default.
+if the intermediate results are already sorted on join attribute, choose merge join; hash join as the default.

 ## Benchmarks